 As a result of this increased capacity, AWHN researched and published various resources providing evidence informed advice on diverse women’s health issues, ranging from: the diagnosis, treatment and research of non-communicable diseases, such as cancer, diabetes and cardiovascular disease; through the impact of economic and climatic disaster; to the harm caused by the use of gendered stereotypes to sell public health messages.

 Examples of other activity undertaken by AWHN include the provision of important professional development opportunities, such as the well regarded National Women’s Health Conferences, and development of the Women’s Health Hub: The Australian Women’s Health Network Clearinghouse, the only national, central entry point to access and share information on women’s health.

-AWHN is now in an excellent position to capitalise on the value of the resources developed over the past 3 years and promote their mainstream implementation.
-This work will support the creation of better policy and provide greater access to health information, thereby enhancing delivery of women’s health services and improve the health and wellbeing of all women.
+This work has supported the creation of better policy and provide greater access to health information, thereby enhancing delivery of women’s health services and improve the health and wellbeing of all women.